 Bachelor of Science in Psychology

-Learn more about the degree in the Course Catalog
+Learn more in the Course Catalog

-Through Drexel’s cooperative education program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their resumes and building a professional network in the process.
+Through Drexel’s cooperative education (co-op) program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their resumes and building a professional network in the process.
 Psychology majors find co-op positions in hospitals, school districts, independent research institutes, academic settings, and within Drexel faculty labs.

 Learn more about co-op for psychology majors